Teuthonista: Symbols

 As in the IPA and extIPA, diacritics may doubled for greater degree and placed in parentheses for a lesser degree.
-For example, ẹ, ę are a close (high) and open (low) e, while e̤, e᷎᷎ are a closer (higher) and more open (lower) e, and ẹ᪽, ę᪽ are only slightly raised and lowered e.
+For example, ẹ, e᪷ are a close (high) and open (low) e, while e̤, e᪸ are a closer (higher) and more open (lower) e, and ẹ᪽, e᪷᪽ are only slightly raised and lowered e.
 Similarly, ë and ẽ are rounded and nasalized e, while ë̈, ẽ̃ are extra-rounded and extra-nasalized e and ë᪻, ẽ᪻ are slightly rounded and nasalized e.
 Parentheses around a double diacritic, such as ë̈᪻, mean the degree of modification is intermediate between that indicated by a single and a double diacritic.

+An example of the shades of sound indicated by diacritics is the following scale from near-high to near-low front vowels:

 Usage

 The Teuthonista phonetic transcription system is used by the following projects: